alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 47,
+  slide_image2
+  filename="slide47.png"
-  :alt => "Slide with a numbered list: “how to fix a loss of trust”."
+  alt="Slide with a numbered list: “how to fix a loss of trust”."
 %}

 I said earlier that to build trust, you can't just try harder.